ivkalita/web-game/doc/api.md

 ```

 ## Enum
-The term enum designates data type which comprises the list of integer constants, each of which has a certain identifier.
+The term enum designates data type which contains the list of constants.
 For example:
 ```c++
 enum EnumName {
     CONSTANT1;